AymanEldeeb/MuseumWithAltBeacon/README.md

 ## Overview

-This is an Android Studio reference app for the AndroidBeaconLibrary supporting AltBeacon compatible devices
+This is android app for museums, working with AndroidBeaconLibrary supporting AltBeacon compatible devices.
+(Not Finished yet)

-If you are looking for an Eclipse reference project, see the eclipse branch.

 ## Project Setup